 HB 1180 requires that any county with a population greater than 70,000 must move to a five-commissioner set-up, and at least three of the five commissioners must be elected by just by the voters in their district.
 Colorado statute already allows for either a referred or initiated measure to accomplish this change at the county level.
-CCI has convened several conversations between the bill sponsor and commissioners from the potentially affected counties.
-Commissioners are concerned about the potential unfunded mandate this would place on larger counties as well as the fact that the legislation does not allow local voters the opportunity to decide for themselves how their county government should be structured.
-The bill will be heard in the House State Affairs Committee on Feb.
-2.
+A move to five commissioners can also be accomplished currently through the adoption of a county home rule charter.
+Commissioners are concerned about the significant unfunded mandate this would place on their counties as well as the fact that the legislation does not allow local voters the opportunity to decide for themselves how their county government should be structured.
+CCI has prepared a fact sheet on the bill, which can be found here.